-The health and wellbeing of our pupils is an integral part of College life at all levels and the structures we have in place are continually assessed to see how they can be enhanced.
+The health and wellbeing of our pupils is an integral part of College life at all levels and our Floreat Programme, combined with dedicated people, policies and facilities helps to ensure that the young people in our care are supported to flourish.

-Resident staff are experienced and highly skilled, and a pupil is also in almost daily contact with their tutor.
-Staff are trained in mental health first aid so are equipped to offer practical advice and support.
+Pupils have dedicated time every week for self-development using the Floreat programme and a dedicated tutor or resident staff member will have time with each pupil daily.
+Staff are trained in mental health first aid so, when required, they are equipped to offer practical advice and support.
 Many also have coaching and mindfulness training.

 Central to our pastoral care is the partnership we develop with families.
 When your child joins us at College, we will engage in a continual dialogue with you and ensure that care is collaborative, proactive and personal.